Our Secure System for Participants and Benefit Recipients Available 24/7

 The Fund is a not-for-profit organization.
 All investment earnings are used to provide benefits to pensioners and beneficiaries, and to cover the cost of running the Fund.

-The Fund Director works for the benefit of all plan participants and beneficiaries and reports directly to the Fund's joint Board of Trustees.
+The Executive Director works for the benefit of all plan participants and beneficiaries and reports directly to the Fund's joint Board of Trustees.

-The Fund Director is selected by the Board of Trustees based on his or her professional experience and credentials.
+The Executive Director is selected by the Board of Trustees based on his or her professional experience and credentials.

 What states have the greatest number of contributing employers to the Fund?